mathiscalonnec/MATCHSTICK/README.md

 Matchstick puzzles are rearrangement puzzles in which a number of matchsticks are arranged as triangles.

-Execution : ./matchstick "nbr line" "nbr matches to remove per turn"
+To execute : ./matchstick "nbr line" "nbr matches to remove per turn"